The University of Akron and the community

 The city of Akron is home to Zips athletics as well as professional and minor league teams.
 Students of Akron have the best of both worlds; the community involvement in a Division I Athletics program, along with access to multiple major-league teams within 45 minutes of campus.

 Get lost in the abundance of art and culture located in Downtown Akron.
 No matter your interests, there’s something to suit your creative flare.

 - E.J.
-Thomas Hall - Broadway in Akron, speakers and more!
+Thomas Hall - Offering speakers and more, right on campus

 - Akron Art Museum